 The platform is designed to accommodate every stage of life.
 A 17-year-old building their first disciplined habits will have a different DI trajectory than a 45-year-old rebuilding after a difficult period.
 The system does not compare them.
 It measures each person against their own behavioral record, not against a universal standard.

-As the platform scales toward millions of users, the DI also becomes a population-level instrument.
+As the platform scales toward millions of members, the DI also becomes a population-level instrument.
 Aggregate DI data across age groups, goal types, and geographies will reveal patterns about how discipline develops, what interventions accelerate it, and what structural conditions sustain it.
-That data has value far beyond any individual user's score.
+That data has value far beyond any individual member's score.

 The long-term vision for the Discipline Index is not a leaderboard.
 It is a longitudinal record of human execution — the most honest measure of what a person actually does with the time and structure they are given.